Proper Display of the US Flag Also known as "Flag Etiquette" Excerpted from The Flag Code of The United States

 grave or allowed to touch the ground.

-8. VERTICAL or HORIZONTAL - When the flag
+8. VERTICAL or HORIZONTAL (This and #12 are the most common errors when displaying the US flag.) - When the flag

 is displayed in a manner other than by being flown from a staff, it should